 In this chapter, I have first discussed an essential part of qualitative enquiry: the methodological framework of qualitative methods.
-A methodological framework provides 'ways of seeing' (Morgan 1986, p.
+A methodological framework acts as a lens that provides 'ways of seeing' (Morgan 1986, p.
 12) in the conduct of qualitative research.
-As Avis (2003) suggests, qualitative researchers must defend the adoption of their methods based on an appropriate methodological framework.
-It is not enough to say that we will use an in-depth interview in our research to examine the experience of living with chronic illness among our research participants.
+As Avis (2003) suggests, qualitative researchers must defend their choice of methods based on an appropriate methodological framework.
+It is not sufficient to say that we will use an in-depth interview in our research to examine the experience of living with chronic illness among our research participants.
 We must provide some framework to justify our method.
 In this case, we may say that we are interested in the lived experience of participants and hence phenomenology will be our methodological framework, and with this type of research an in-depth interview is appropriate because it will allow participants to tell their stories in great depth.
-As Mertz and Anfara Ir (2006, p.
-190) argue, qualitative researchers should pay great attention to the role that theory plays in their research: 'research cannot be conducted without the conscious or unconscious use of underlying theory.
-At the same time, it must be noted that each theory will be more appropriate for some research questions than others.
-It is the task of qualitative researchers to consider carefully which theory is more useful and suitable for their research projects.
+As Anfara Ir and Mertz (2015) argue, qualitative researchers should pay great attention to the role that the methodological framework plays in their research as research cannot be done without the 'conscious or unconscious use of underlying theory'.
+At the same time, it must be noted that each methodology will be more appropriate for some research questions than others.
+It is the task of qualitative researchers to consider carefully which methodology is more useful and suitable for their research projects.

 Second, I have discussed sampling strategies in qualitative research.
-I have pointed out a number of strategies that qualitative researchers have adopted to find their potential research participants as well as what we should think in terms of the number of participants in qualitative research.
+I have pointed out a number of strategies that qualitative researchers have adopted to find their potential research participants as well as what we should think about in terms of the number of participants in qualitative research.
 Qualitative researchers must defend the use of small numbers of research participants for the sake of 'depth' in their research.
 This sets qualitative research apart from positivist science, which strives for a broad canvas in order to generalise its findings.